 - Both outline provisions for the distribution of assets, contingent upon specific conditions as indicated by the document’s creator.

 - Both allow you to appoint a guardian or guardians for your children.

-- Both can allow you to make provisions for young children in the event of your untimely death..
+- Both can allow you to make provisions for minor children in the event of your untimely death.

 - Both allow you to make changes to the provisions during your lifetime.

-- Both allow you to name someone to take over your affairs after you pass.
+- Both allow you to name someone to take over your affairs and manage your estate after you pass.
 In the case of a will, this person is called an ‘executor.’
 For living trusts, this designee is called a ‘trustee.’
 Both have the right to pay bills, manage administrative tasks and control how property is distributed after you die.
 For peace of mind, you may also select a “successor trustee” who assumes responsibility for the trust if the first trustee dies or becomes unable to perform their duties.

 - Both wills and living trusts allow you to instruct how debts and taxes are to be paid from funds specifically designated by you.